dzhavat/dzhavat.github.io/_posts/posts/2022-02-07-file-nesting-in-vs-code.md

 Well, now you know how file nesting works.
 I think by using the examples provided in the Patterns list, you can come up your own patterns.

-In the next section I’m going to show one pattern suitable for Angular developers in particular.
+In the next section I’m going to show you some use cases where file nesting can come in handy.

+### Use cases

+#### Grouping config files by service, type, etc.

+Almost all front-end projects these days rely on a handful of config files to connect to a service, configure a framework or a tool.
+All those files end up in the root folder making it look like a mess.
+You can use file nesting to organize some of those file.
+An example could be grouping `package-lock.json`, `yarn.lock` and `.yarnrc` under `package.json` as described earlier, Jest config files under `jest.config.js`, ESLint files under `.eslint`, etc. Check out [File Nesting Config for VS Code](https://github.com/antfu/vscode-file-nesting-config) repo for inspiration of possible groupings.

-#### Nesting files for Angular developers
+#### File nesting for Angular developers

 When working with Angular components we often follow the [file structure convention](https://angular.io/guide/styleguide#file-structure-conventions) where a component is represented by several similarly named files.
 For example, next to `button.component.ts`, we might also have `*.component.html|css|scss|spec` and `button.module.ts`.
 So for a single component we might end up with four or five different files in the same directory.
 Wouldn’t it be nice to group most if not all of them under the main `*.component.ts` file and declutter the folder?
 Well, we can certainly do that now.